What Is the Best Parental Control App in 2023?

 - Net Nanny is a web filter service for social media monitoring and screen time management.
 While it's a user-friendly app, Net Nanny is limited in critical areas, including scheduling and location tracking.

 - Qustodio has a powerful dashboard to track your child’s online activity across multiple platforms and apps.
 But the lack of advanced digital security tools — like a VPN and antivirus — makes it a poor choice for family protection.
+See how Qustodio compares to Bark and Aura.

 - mSpy is a phone surveillance app that tracks calls, messages, and messaging apps and allows parents to take real-time screenshots of their child’s device.
 But this monitoring tool lacks essential parental control features such as screen time limits, device usage control, and website blocking.